kleinschmidt/icon_2017/slides_notes.md

 ## Skeleton

 Intro/motivation: perception in a noisy world, is inference under uncertainty.
-Inference needs distributions.
-When distributions change, need _contnuous distributional learning_.
+Inference needs distributions: infer explanation of an observed stimulus/cue value by working backward, asking how likely that particular stimulus would be under that explanation (likelihood, in bayesian terms).
+When distributions change, there's not a single "correct" set of distributions to learn.  need _contnuous distributional learning_. ( slides on recalibration )

 Now we have a puzzle: I've proposed that the same process that explains language